 Travel restrictions and requirements for your return

-Know the testing, quarantine, and re-entry restrictions for your return destination.
-And make sure to budget for testing costs.
+Know the testing, quarantine, and re-entry restrictions for your return destination and any locations you travel through en route to your destination.
+And remember to budget for testing costs.

-- Massachusetts Travel Advisory, if returning to Massachusetts
+- Massachusetts travel information, if returning to Massachusetts

 - Harvard's post-travel COVID testing and quarantine policy, if returning to campus

 - International SOS dashboard (membership number: 11BYCA774932), if returning elsewhere

 Booking Travel and Logistics

 Think through your modes of transit for getting to and traveling within your destination (air/land/sea travel).
 What health and safety precautions (e.g. mask wearing, hand washing/sanitizing, physical distancing) can you take during transit?
 If feasible for air travel, buy direct flights to avoid layovers.
 Many airlines still have reduced or suspended flights, so be sure to reconfirm all arrangements prior to departure.